m-umar-raza/code-connect/README.md

 ## Usage

 ### Creating a Meeting
+1. Enter your name (optional)
-1. Click "Create New Meeting" button
+2. Click "Create New Meeting" button
-2. Allow camera and microphone permissions
+3. Allow camera and microphone permissions
-3. Share the room code with others
+4. Share the room code with others

 ### Joining a Meeting
+1. Enter your name (optional)
-1. Enter the room code provided by the host
+2. Enter the room code provided by the host
-2. Click "Join Meeting"
+3. Click "Join Meeting"
-3. Allow camera and microphone permissions
+4. Allow camera and microphone permissions

 ### Controls
 - 🎤 Toggle microphone on/off
 - 📹 Toggle camera on/off
-- 💬 **Enable AI live captions** (Deepgram or Web Speech API)
+- 💬 Enable live captions with translation
-- 💭 Open/close chat panel
+- 💭 Open/close chat panel (Everyone or Private messaging)
+- 👥 View participants list
 - 🖥️ Share your screen
 - 📞 Leave the meeting

-### Using AI Captions
+### Using AI Captions with Translation
-1. Click the 💬 (captions) button during a call
+1. Click the 💬 (Captions) button during a call
-2. **Option 1**: Enter your Deepgram API key for best accuracy (FREE - see [DEEPGRAM_SETUP.md](DEEPGRAM_SETUP.md))
-3. **Option 2**: Click Cancel to use free Web Speech API (less accurate)
+2. Select a target language from the dropdown (optional)
-4. Start speaking to see live transcriptions
+3. Start speaking to see live transcriptions
-5. All participants will see your captions in real-time
+4. All participants will see captions in real-time
+5. If translation is enabled, both original and translated text will be shown

+**Setup Required**: See [WHISPER_SETUP.md](WHISPER_SETUP.md) for configuring local Whisper or using OpenAI's API.

+### Private Messaging
+1. Click the 💭 (Chat) button
+2. Switch from "Everyone" to "Private"
+3. Select a participant from the dropdown
+4. Send private messages that only they can see

 ## Project Structure